starryknight/GA-SEI-curriculum/assignment-instructions.md

 copy and paste the below commands in your terminal and press enter:

 ```
-mkdir sei-21
+mkdir ga-sei
-cd sei-21
+cd ga-sei
 curl "https://raw.git.generalassemb.ly/gist/nharvey/09ffe7ebb9939c5eeded3ece2ddbbb62/raw/26d0192789e6782427f7a86e0919d161ebc07050/lessonClone" > lessonClone
 chmod +x ./lessonClone
 basename $(pwd)
 ```

-If this prints out `sei-21` then you're done with this step.
+If this prints out `ga-sei` then you're done with this step.

 ## Create A New Repo For Your Homework